 People may also find that they are not fully emptying their bladder when urinating.
-If you are leaving behind some urine it can make you more likely to experience urine infections.
+If you are leaving behind some urine it can make you more likely to experience urine infections (see section on 'Antibiotics' on page 17).
 If this becomes a major problem, there is currently no effective medication for this and bladder surgery is very unlikely to lead to improvement.
 Intermittent catheterisation, either by you or a carer, is the best management.
 Catheterisation is the process of putting a tube into the bladder to allow urine to drain.
 This may be done intermittently and then removed, or it may be placed permanently either through the urethra or through the abdominal wall.
 A continence advisor can help you learn the technique.
-People with MSA produce less urine during the day and more at night.
-If this problem is resulting in disturbed sleep, medication (DDAVP - Desmospray or Desmotabs) can help relieve the symptoms.
-DDAVP can be used to reduce the production of urine overnight but you need to discuss this medication with your specialist as there may be a risk of retaining too much fluid in your system.
+People with MSA who have postural hypotension produce less urine during the day and more at night.
+There are medications such as DDAVP/ Desmopressin that can help with nocturia.
+These do have side effects so will be discussed with you by your specialist if it is thought they may be helpful.

 Also, you may want to think about having a commode or urinal at your bedside to reduce the effort of getting to the bathroom.
 This is especially important if you have low blood pressure (postural hypotension) or are prone to falls.
-We have a factsheet on 'Continence in MSA' available.
+We have a factsheet on 'Continence in MSA'.